 Power and Area Overhead Analysis

-Through the experimental analysis, we combines all modules and instantiated them under a top-level module to represent an execution unit that combines multiple processing elements.
+Through the experimental analysis, we combined all modules and instantiated them under a top-level module to represent an execution unit that combines multiple processing elements.
 We synthesized the combined execution unit using the process technology parameters we described earlier.
 We ran the asymmetric aging avoidance flow on the combined gate-level netlist.
 The total area and power of all modules and the asymmetric aging avoidance circuitry area and power overhead are summarized in Table 1.

 Table 1